She-ilah/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Task 2 : script makes changes to PATH variable
 Task 3 : script counts the number of directories in PATH Task 4 : script lists environment variables
+Task 5 : script lists local and environment variables and functions